 Table of Contents

-TLDR: If you are exploring north east NSW by 4WD, GaiaGPS is the best GPS navigation app.
+TLDR: If you are exploring north east NSW by 4WD, GaiaGPS is the best GPS navigation app with NSW LPI topographic maps.
 If you are heading for the remote desert tracks in outback WA, SA or NT, consider either Hema books or Hema maps on Memory Map, as open source maps may not be adequate.

 SatNav, device, book, or smartphone app?